Repairing your own brakes is a job a DIY’er can undertake, obviously, brakes are super important, getting it right is crucial for safety.

 Brake fluid moisture tester, this simple tester is a really fast way to check the moisture content of your fluid.
 Brake fluid should be changed every three years.
 Moisture inside the hydraulic system is as you know bad for a couple of reasons.

-First it reduces brake performance when the fluid gets hot and second moisture inside the system attacks metal components causing corrosion.
-This will lead to caliper, brake line, master cylinder and possible brake controller damage.
+First, it reduces brake performance when the fluid gets hot and second moisture inside the system attacks metal components causing corrosion.
+This will lead to caliper, brake line, master cylinder, and possible brake controller damage.

-Useful one man vacuum brake and clutch bleeding kit that won’t hurt the pocket.
-It’s perfect for occasional brake maintenance chores, easy to use and gets the job done.
+Useful one-man vacuum brake and clutch bleeding kit that won’t hurt the pocket.
+It’s perfect for occasional brake maintenance chores, easy to use, and gets the job done.

-Armed with this you’ll be fit to read any code on any control module – engine, airbags, ABS, transmission, etc. It resets service messages, calibrates systems, codes injectors, runs DPF regen on diesel vehicles and much much more.
+Armed with this you’ll be fit to read any code on any control module – engine, airbags, ABS, transmission, etc. It resets service messages, calibrates systems, codes injectors, runs DPF regen on diesel vehicles, and much much more.
 You won’t need another scanner.

 Copper grease is used widely for many applications.
 It protects from corrosion and galling the main cause of frozen bolts.
 Copper grease is great in hot locations too, unlike other greases it won’t run when hot.
-Anti-seize applications used on wheel hubs, spark plug threads, O2 sensor threads etc.
+Anti-seize applications used on wheel hubs, spark plug threads, O2 sensor threads, etc.

 I’ve bounced mine on the ground so many times, and it survived.
-They are a real MacGyver of a lamp, magnet, hooks, led area light and spot light.
+They are a real MacGyver of a lamp, magnet, hooks, led area light, and spotlight.